article / Hotspot conflict

 Tactical Coordination: Main Assault with Supportive Backup

-To prepare for contingencies, the U.S. military adopted a coordinated "main force + support" configuration: in addition to Delta Force boarding MH-60 helicopters to carry out capture missions, the 75th Ranger Regiment accompanied the fleet on V-22 Osprey tiltrotor aircraft.
-In the event of a ground operation failure by Delta Force or a helicopter crash, the Rangers would immediately provide support.
+To address contingencies, the U.S. military adopted a coordinated configuration of main force plus support: In addition to Delta Force riding MH-47s to carry out the capture mission, the 75th Ranger Regiment accompanied the helicopter group aboard CV-22 Osprey tiltrotor aircraft.
+Should Delta Force encounter setbacks in ground operations or if helicopters crash, the Rangers would immediately deploy to provide support.

-The entire capture operation was precise and efficient: the airstrike commenced at 00:00, and U.S. military helicopters arrived at Maduro's residence at 00:00 (taking only minutes).
-After a brief exchange of fire, Delta Force eliminated the entire guard unit and captured the Maduro couple before they could enter the safe room.
-At 00:00, the helicopter fleet safely returned to the amphibious assault ship USS Iwo Jima, completing the entire operation in just 1 hour and 15 minutes.
+The entire capture operation was precise and efficient: the airstrike commenced at 1:50, and U.S. military helicopters arrived at Maduro's residence at 2:01 (taking only 11 minutes); after a brief exchange of fire, Delta Force completely neutralized the security team and captured Maduro and his wife before they could enter the safe room; at 3:29, the helicopter group successfully returned to the USS Iwo Jima amphibious assault ship, with the entire operation lasting only 1 hour and 39 minutes.

 Venezuela's Negligence: Lack of Vigilance and Misjudgment of the Situation

-During the years of Maduro's rule, he has established a strong foundation of governance, making it difficult for the U.S. military to directly destabilize his regime by bribing insiders.
-This also indicates that the core of this operation is not "led by internal agents," but rather stems from serious negligence within the Venezuelan government and military.
+Maduro has been in power for 13 years and possesses a strong ruling foundation, making it difficult for the U.S. military to directly destabilize his regime by bribing internal collaborators.
+This also indicates that the core of this operation was not led by insiders but rather stemmed from serious negligence within the Venezuelan government and military.

 Prior to the operation, the U.S. military had been conducting months of military buildup in the Caribbean: mobilizing carrier strike groups and amphibious readiness groups, deploying advanced equipment such as the F-22 and F-35, conducting joint military exercises with Trinidad and Tobago, intercepting Venezuelan vessels, and reactivating abandoned military bases in Puerto Rico—all clear signals of military action.
 However, Maduro showed no sense of crisis, neither moving into heavily fortified bunkers or safe houses nor altering his routine.
 The guards defending his residence lacked heavy weaponry and would have been no match for Delta Force.